 Will Bolt provide any precautionary measures (hand sanitiser, face masks) to drivers?

 In several countries, we’re making hand sanitiser available to our drivers.

 Is Bolt offering sick pay or any kind of compensation for drivers affected by coronavirus?

-We understand the situation that some drivers may face due to not being able to drive for a certain period of time.
+We understand that some drivers may be unable to drive for a certain period of time.
 However, Bolt drivers are independent service providers who use our platform.
-Therefore, we cannot offer provisions for drivers who have to take time off sick.
+Therefore, we cannot offer provisions for drivers who have to take time off.